rexrainbow/phaser3-rex-notes/docs/docs/scene.md

 - `physics` : The physics configuration object for the Scene.
     ```javascript
     {
-        default: 'arcade', // 'impact', or 'matter'
+        default: 'arcade', // 'arcade', or 'matter'
         arcade: {...},
         matter: {...}
     }